 Christmas is my absolute favorite time of the year.
 Has been since I was a very young girl.
 I think much of the reason is that it was the one time of the year we went to church, and I know I loved to visit with my cousins and aunts and uncles and grandparents.
 And who doesn’t like presents?
 As I grew up, I found something I could add to the list of things I love about the season: decorating!

 First, determine where it will live.
 Every year part of the fun of decorating the tree is deciding where exactly we want to put it!
 Your tree will take up several feet of space in your house, so you will want to pick a spot where it won’t be too much in the way.
 Most likely, you also want it to be visible from all areas of the room.
 Personally, I enjoy trying different spots from year to year.
-It’s fun to swing the furniture around and have a change of scenery for awhile!
-Placing the tree in the room’s natural focal point–between bookshelves, at the pinnacle of a peaked roof, or in front of a window–makes for a lovely setting.
+It’s fun to swing the furniture around and have a change of scenery for awhile, I also like to hire The Century Guild’s custom woodworking every year to change things up a little, I hire a furniture removals company to remove my old furniture so I can replace it every year with antiques for sale in the UK!
+Placing the tree in the room’s natural focal point–between bookshelves, at the pinnacle of a peaked roof is just fixed with the Palm Beach Roofing Expert professionals, or in front of a window–makes for a lovely setting.

 Now, onto the tree itself!
 If you have a child with allergies, trouble-making pets who are likely to mess with a real tree too much, or an aversion to sweeping needles, you might want to consider an artificial tree.
 While you lose the natural pine scent as well as the ambience of a real tree, artificial trees have many advantages over natural ones.
 They can be set up quickly with no trip to the tree lot, and generally hold heavy ornaments with less coaxing than a real tree will.
 Either way, you want a tree that will give you at least 6 inches of clearance to the ceiling, so make sure you know the height of the room at the place you’ve decided to display it.
 Keep in mind that a taller tree will generally also be fuller, so consider both the height of your room and the usual clearance around it–and don’t forget people will most likely still need to be able to walk around the room!
 In my area, the two most common types of trees available are Douglas fir and Fraser firs, which we prefer because of their softer needles.